Service economy: Strategic drivers

 Strategic drivers focus mainly on gaining and securing the competitive advantage by the company.
 For the company to be able to achieve sustainable competitive advantage, its resources should be valuable, rare, difficult to imitate and organised.
 Servitization might not be the ultimate and only guarantee for the company of achieving it.
 However, it shows to be valuable as it is not provided by many suppliers, and it facilitates the usage of the product by the customer.
 It is also rare and difficult to imitate as not too many companies have capabilities of providing service to the customer since the producer has better knowledge and experience in the product functioning.
 Moreover, services are less visible and require more labour, therefore, prove to be more difficult to imitate.
 Finally, commoditisation is pushing the prices down, forcing companies to constantly innovate.
 However, adding services to the product enhances its value to the customer making it more valuable and perceived customised as service delivery can be done in a more individual way answering the customer needs on a more ad hoc manner.

 Marketing and sales drivers

-As services are provided on a long-term basis rather than one-time sale they offer more time to build the relationship with the customers and allow supplier to create the brand.
-Moreover, it enables the sales team to influence the purchasing decisions, by giving them opportunities to upsell additional product extension or other complementing parts of the product.
-Growing needs for services in the B2B industry comes from the customer and his need for not universal but custom-made solutions and this requires understanding his scope of work.
-This kind of work requires time and meetings of both sides during which trust and understanding are developed, which further leads to loyalty.
-Last but not least working closely with customer and having opinions from a different perspective provides the supplier with valuable insights about the industry enabling him to innovate with a more customer-centric approach.

 Designing a proper go-to-market strategy (aligned with an operations strategy) is key success factor for the PSS to be successfully introduced on the market.
 The 5Cs marketing framework analysis shall be applied: